jdeast/EXOFASTv2/README.md

 git pull

 #### TIPS, WARNINGS and CAVEATS #####

+# EXOFASTv2 has been built and tested on linux with IDL 8.5, though I
+# am not aware of any incompatibility for other versions or
+# platforms.
+The original EXOFAST has been used successfully with v6.4
+# and with Mac and Windows.
+It is my hope to support as many versions
+# as reasonable, so if you have version related bugs, please let me
+# know.

 # other examples are available for various use cases, which are
 # intended to be templates for your own fits, including running